 Paladin - National Stalking Advocacy Service: 020 3866 4107

 Citizens Advice National Helpline: 03444 111 444.
-You can also contact your local office by phone, email and some provide a web service.
 Check your local office website for the most up to date information on contact details.

-The websites in the accordion above provide a lot of information if you want to learn more about your options and get practical advice aimed at keeping you safe in your home.
+The websites below above provide a lot of information if you want to learn more about your options and get practical advice aimed at keeping you safe in your home.
 Below are some direct links.

-If you are concerned about someone you know, call the Freephone 24h National Domestic Abuse Helpline, run by Refuge, on 0808 2000 247.
-Or visit www.nationaldahelpline.org.uk to use their contact form for a call back.
-They can offer you confidential support on how best to help the person you are worried about.
+If you are concerned about someone you know, call the Refuge 24h National Domestic Abuse Helpline on 0808 2000 247.
+They can offer you confidential advice on how best to help the person you are worried about.
 If you are worried about their safety, call 999.

 Do not approach the perpetrator, as this could escalate the abuse and put you and the victim at risk of harm.